ionic-team/ionic-site/content/docs/v2/troubleshooting/index.md

 ## Common Pitfalls

+### Cannot resolve parameters.

-### Cannot resolve all parameters for 'YourClass'(?).
+> Cannot resolve all parameters for 'YourClass'(?).
 Make sure that all the parameters are decorated with Inject or have valid type annotations and that 'YourClass' is decorated with Injectable.

 This exception means that Angular is confused about one or more of the parameters for `YourClass`'s constructor.
 In order to do [dependency injection](https://angular.io/docs/ts/latest/guide/dependency-injection.html) Angular needs to know the type of the parameter to inject.
 You let Angular know this by specifying the class of the parameter.
 Make sure: